AlexandreCharland/TicTacToe/README.md

 The original goal of this project was to implement a way to implement a program that is able to determine, given a position, who is winning and what is the best move in that position.

 The current version has accomplished this goal, although it is not user-friendly.

+# How to operate
 One can play against the engine by running the Playing.jl in vscode and write the command play($1), play($1,$2), or play($1,$2,$3) in the REPL.
 The first arguments given in play are 0 for playing first (X) and 1 for playing second (O).
 The second (optional) argument is to determine the depth.
 I don't recommend going further than 5.
 The third (optional) argument is a number between 1 and 3.
-This will determine the pieceset's use.
-Warning: Julia has to be able to be run on VSCode.
+Warning: I have no idea what the steps are to properly make this code run on another computer.
+The information above is simply there to instruct you on how to use the code once it is functional.

+# History
+**Version1** Used a fix string to encode the information about a position.
+It can detect a pin move.
+Use brute force to calculate his way through a position.

+**Version2 Beta** Used a matrix of intergers to encode the information.
+This makes it more difficult to find what is in each square, but much easier to find the square.
+Also, using intergers allows the use of binary operations.
+The encoding of a position takes a lot less memory space now, and the binary operation makes it a lot quicker.
+This version hasn't been fully debugged; more basic functions need to be added, and more features are needed.

 # Futur improvements for futur versions
 - [ ] **A transposition table:** there is a lot of transposition and, therefore, a lot of wasted time.